Command Line Interfaces

 - -i, --input_string <input_string>

-The string to calculate the CRC checksum for.
+The string for which to compute the checksum.

 Options